quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 RESET_STREAM_AT frame, the sender commits to delivering all bytes up to the Reliable Size.

-To the endpoints, the only differences from closing a stream by using the FIN bit are:
+To the endpoints, the main differences from closing a stream by using the FIN bit are:

 - the offset up to which the sender commits to sending might be smaller than